Canada and UK entry requirements

 A full ten-year passport is required by all British visitors to Canada.
-British citizens do not need visas for Canada.
 Your passport must be valid until at least 24 hours beyond your return flight to the UK (but preferably longer, in case of any unforeseen delays at departure).
 Holders of any non-British passport should check with the Canadian embassy before departing.

 No sharp objects, including pen knives or nail clippers, scissors or files, must be taken into the plane cabin.
 All liquids may also be refused in cabin baggage, unless you can prove, with appropriate certification, that they are for essential use (please check your airline’s documentation for its specific policy on this).
 Such items will be confiscated unless they are in hold baggage.
 Certain animal products, fresh fruit, plant materials or animal pests may not be allowed into the country.

 Bringing goods into the UK